Windows 8: Interface and desktop

 Windows 8 introduces significant changes to the operating system's user interface, many of which are aimed at improving its experience on tablet computers and other touchscreen devices.
 The new user interface is based on Microsoft's Metro design language and uses a Start screen similar to that of Windows Phone 7 as the primary means of launching applications.
 The Start screen displays a customizable array of tiles linking to various apps and desktop programs, some of which can display constantly updated information and content through "live tiles".
 As a form of multi-tasking, apps can be snapped to the side of a screen.
 Alongside the traditional Control Panel, a new simplified and touch-optimized settings app known as "PC Settings" is used for basic configuration and user settings.
-It does not include many of the advanced options still accessible from the normal Control Panel.
+It does not include many of the advanced options still accessible from the Control Panel.

 A vertical toolbar known as the charms (accessed by swiping from the right edge of a touchscreen, swiping from the right edge of a touchpad, or pointing the cursor at hotspots in the right corners of a screen) provides access to system and app-related functions, such as search, sharing, device management, settings, and a Start button.
 The traditional desktop environment for running desktop applications is accessed via a tile on the Start screen.
 The Start button on the taskbar from previous versions of Windows has been converted into a hotspot (or "hot corner") in the lower-left corner of the screen, which displays a large tooltip displaying a thumbnail of the Start screen.
-However, Windows 8.1 added the start button back to the taskbar after many complaints, but removed the preview thumbnail.
+Windows 8.1 added the start button back to the taskbar after many complaints, but removed the preview thumbnail.
 Swiping from the left edge of a touchscreen or clicking in the top-left corner of the screen allows one to switch between apps and Desktop.
-Pointing the cursor in the top-left corner of the screen and moving down reveals a thumbnail list of active apps.
+Pointing the cursor at the top-left corner of the screen and moving down reveals a thumbnail list of active apps.
 Aside from the removal of the Start button and the replacement of the Aero Glass theme with a flatter and solid-colored design, the desktop interface on Windows 8 is similar to that of Windows 7.